hmrc/play-partials/README.md

 Built for Play 2.6, 2.7 and 2.8.

 - Injectable instances for `CachedStaticHtmlPartialRetriever`, `FormPartialRetriever` and `HeaderCarrierForPartialsConverter` are provided.
 They should be used in preference to implementing the traits.
 - `HeaderCarrierForPartialsConverter` requires a `ApplicationCrypto` (amongst other dependencies) instead of an ambiguous `def crypto: (String) => String` function.
-Using the injectable instance of `HeaderCarrierForPartialsConverter` should suffice for most use-cases, and ensures that encrypton is properly applied.
+Using the injectable instance of `HeaderCarrierForPartialsConverter` should suffice for most use-cases, and ensures that encryption is properly applied.
-- `PartialRetriever.loadPartial` now returns an asynchronous `Future[HtmlPartial]`
+- `PartialRetriever.loadPartial` and `PartialRetriever.getPartial` now return an asynchronous `Future[HtmlPartial]`
+- `PartialRetriever.getPartialContent` is deprecated, in preference to `PartialRetriever.getPartialContentAsync`, which returns `Future[Html]`

 Deprecated removals:
 - The deprecated type `CachedStaticHtmlPartial` was removed - use `CachedStaticHtmlPartialRetriever` instead.